Fitness for Duty/Fitness for Participation (Employees)

 The University of Texas Health Science Center at Houston (“University”) is committed to providing a safe environment for all employees, students and patients.
 To provide a safe environment, all employees must be able to perform their job duties and/or participate in University activities in a safe, secure, productive and effective manner.
 They must also remain able to do so through the entire time that they are working, on University property, on University business, or participating in University activities.
 Employees who are not fit for duty/participation may present a safety hazard to themselves, to other employees, to students, to the University, or to the public.

 HOOP 173, Substance Abuse should be consulted as appropriate.

-Fit for Duty/Participation: Physically and mentally capable of safely participating in university-related activities with or without reasonable accommodation.
+Fit for Duty/Participation means physically and mentally capable of safely participating in University-related activities with or without reasonable accommodation.

-If the employee appears to be unfit for duty/unfit for participation in university activities:
+When a supervisor/manager has a reasonable belief based on objective evidence that an employee appears to be unfit for duty/unfit for participation in University activities:

 A. The supervisor should call The University of Texas Police Department (“UTP-H”) (911) immediately if:

 - There is evidence a crime may have been committed;